nayanex/Cloud-Native-Application-Architecture/3. Observability/Lesson2 - Observability Tools/README.md

 (Select **two** correct answers.)

-[x Follow the flow of data in an application
+- [x] Follow the flow of data in an application

-[ ] Determine application uptime
+- [ ] Determine application uptime

-[x] Test latency in the application
+- [x] Test latency in the application

-[ ] Provide CPU Metrics
+- [ ] Provide CPU Metrics

 The purpose of tracing is to determine where there may be errors in the application itself.
 We aren't as concerned about uptime—that's the purpose of monitoring